 Labor Laws Concerning Migrants in the Kingdom of Saudi Arabia

-The following document is in reference to the Kingdom of Saudi Arabia’s Labor Law that governs workers in the private sectors.
-If you work in a private company, you are entitled to receive the rights guaranteed by the labor Law.
+The following document is in reference to the Kingdom of Saudi Arabia’s Labor Law that governs workers in the private sector.
+If you work in a private company, you are entitled to receive the rights guaranteed by the labor law.
+Get useful information on the Saudi Labor Law, Saudi Labor Law, Saudi Migration Law and Saudi Workers Law among other helpful details.

 There are exceptions.
 If you are a domestic worker (working in a private house as a maid or gardener), a sea worker, a Non-Saudi worker entering the Kingdom to perform a specific task for a period not exceeding two months, you do not fall under the protection of the labor Law.
 This means in terms of work, you are only protected by what is mentioned in the contract with the employer, which is enforceable through a civil court.